Release 34 (3.3.57)

 It is now possible to write or draw on chord files

 also with touch.
-Prior to release 7 this was only possible with a stylus or a mouse.
+Prior to release 7 this was only possible with a stylus

 You also have additional options for annotations.
 It is now possible to define their transparency.
 So you can also use it as some kind of marker.

 Therefor the user interface has been slightly modified.
 If you want to add annotations you need to open the bottom app bar on the song page and turn annotations on.

 To write or draw with touch you need to activate touch input on the new annotation panel that will then become visible on the right side of the song page.
 If touch is enabled currently page zooming and navigation is disabled.

 The performance for downloading backuped songs from your OneDrive account has been improved.